anpandu/anpandu.github.io/_posts/2020-01-01-inserting-1-million-data-into-bigquery-table.md

 ## Part One: Simple approach

 We will do three approaches to do insertion.
 But first, let's use simplest approach.
-Read text file one line by one and insert it to a BigQuery table one at a time.
+Read text file one by one and insert it to a BigQuery table one at a time.

 <figure>
 	<a href="../../assets/images/i1m-part-one.png">